Danielle Willkens headshot

 Digital documentation and accessible interpretation for the USS Drum at the USS Alabama Battleship Memorial Park

-(forthcoming) Willkens, Danielle.
-The Transatlantic Design Network: Jefferson, Soane, and agents of architectural exchange, 1768-1838.
-Charlottesville, VA: University of Virginia Press, expected 2023.
+Willkens, Danielle.
+The Transatlantic Design Network: Thomas Jefferson, John Soane, and Agents of Architectural Exchange.
+Charlottesville, VA: University of Virginia Press, 2024.*

 Willkens, Danielle.
 “The Craft and Care of Reality Capture” Buildings and Landscapes 29.2: Special Issue on Field Work (Fall 2022): 2-14.
 DOI: 10.1353/bdl.2022.0009